 17. Tutor or Teacher

-You can always put what you already know to good use and earn some money.
+You can always use what you already know and earn some money.
 If you’re good in math, physics, chemistry, or any other field, you can open tutorial classes for your peers on campus.
 You might also be interested in teaching a foreign language to interested locals or English to international students.

 Check the hourly rates of similar private tutoring and teaching services nearby and align your fees accordingly.